MEDIA GUIDES / Image formats

 What is a GIF?

-GIF (Graphics Interchange Format) is another well-known image format, but it differs significantly from JPEG in both its structure and use cases.
-Unlike JPEG’s lossy compression, GIF uses the opposite–lossless compression.
 This means that no image data is lost during compression, ensuring that the quality of the original image remains intact.
 However, this also means GIFs produce larger files than JPEGs, particularly for images with complex details or many colors.

-The most common use of GIFs is its ability to support animation.
+The most common use of GIFs is their ability to support animation.
 A GIF can hold a series of images (frames), creating an animated sequence.
 These are all over the internet, used for short, looping clips such as memes, banners, or simple visual effects on websites.
 The looping nature of GIFs makes them eye-catching and engaging on social media, where they are often seen.

 Another key feature of GIF is its support for transparency.
-Unlike PNG, which supports partial transparency, GIFs can only handle full transparency—meaning a pixel is entirely or opaque.
+Unlike PNG, which supports partial transparency, GIFs can only handle full transparency, meaning a pixel is entirely or opaque.
 This helps create logos, icons, or simple graphics that need to be layered over other content on a website, allowing the background to show through.

 However, GIF has a limitation.
 It supports a maximum of 256 colors, which can be restrictive when displaying photographs or images that require a broad range of colors.
 As such, GIF is best suited for simpler designs with fewer colors, such as logos, icons, and animated graphics, rather than complex images like photographs or artwork.